 Taaffes Bar - Traditional Music Sessions Twice Daily

-Located in the heart of Shop Street, Taaffes Bar is a guaranteed good time!
+Located in the heart of Shop Street, Taaffes Bar is a guaranteed good time, and well known locally and internationally as a home of Traditional Irish Music in Galway City.
 The friendly barstaff and local musicians make you feel like you’re part of the family.
 It’s a great meeting place after work, as their first session begins at 5:30pm.
 Grab a seat in the snug (the small room to the right of the entrance) to listen to the acoustic set and have a chat with the staff.

 Where: 19-20 Shop Street, Latin Quarter

 Tigh Coili Trad House

 Another pub located in the heart of Galway, Tig Coili, is a well-known gathering spot for great musicians.
 This family-owned pub was destined to be a success – the majority of the family are musicians themselves!
 That being said – this pub fills up FAST!
 The tight quarters make for a very friendly atmosphere.
 The walls are decorated in photos from the past – showcasing different musicians and well-known visitors.

 Where: Mainguard Street, Latin Quarter

 Crane Bar - Off the Beaten Track Home of Irish Music